zywkloo/CSI-MurderOnThe2ndFloor/README.md

 ![](https://github.com/zywkloo/CSI-MurderOnThe2ndFloor/blob/master/backup/MurderOnThe2ndFloor_%20cuHackingChallenge_Martello.png?raw=true)

 ## What it does
-A tool to help the forensic team to simulate crime scenes and analyze the suspects by their behaviour based on time and space.
+A tool to help the forensic team simulate crime scenes and analyze the suspects by their behaviour based on time and space.

 ## How We built it
-We made full use of the modern web technology like `Plotly.js`, `Node.js`, `Express` to build an analyzer restoring the crime scene with high fidelity.
+We made full use of modern web technology like `Plotly.js`, `Node.js`, and`Express` to build an analyzer restoring the crime scene with high fidelity.

 ## Challenges We ran into
 * None of us has experience in the visualization library.